🌞 Record-Breaking 33.1% Efficiency in Perovskite-Silicon Tandem Solar Cells

 🌟 A New Milestone in Solar Power

 An international team of scientists from King Abdullah University of Science & Technology (KAUST), the University of Freiburg, and the Fraunhofer Institute for Solar Energy Systems ISE has achieved a record-breaking 33.1% power conversion efficiency in perovskite-silicon tandem solar cells.
+This breakthrough surpasses the theoretical limit of conventional silicon cells, which max out at around 29.4%.

-⚡ Why This Matters
+⚡ Why This Solar Innovation Matters

 🧠 Expert Insight